SIZE:

 The harvesting period varies depending on the location: from April to December in the Gaspé Bay and from June to November in the Lower St. Lawrence.

-Knotted wrack is a Smarter seafood listed species.
+Knotted wrack is a Smarter seafood-listed species.

 BENEFITS: